 HeartCode BLS Online Portion – is an interactive computer module with patient case scenarios, mini games, test, evaluation and course completion certificate.
 It takes 60 – 90 minutes to complete.

 HeartCode BLS Hands-on Session – incorporates practice while watching videos, hands on AED training, Team Dynamics along with skills testing of 1 & 2 rescuer CPR on adults and infants by a BLS Instructor.
 The session takes approximately 60 minutes to complete.
 View the calendar link above for dates and times.

 The AHA BLS Provider Card is issued when all parts are completed.
 Effective in 2018 all provider cards will be available electronically.

 The following link will take you to the BLS Registration Form.
 Once the form is submitted, course information will be sent out 30 days prior to class.
-If the class is unavailable then an immediate notification will be sent to confirm submission.
+If the class is unavailable then an immediate notification will be sent..

 The American Heart Association (AHA) BLS for Healthcare Providers Instructor course is offered the third month of each quarter.
 It is open to everyone that meets the AHA guidelines to be a BLS Instructor.

 Pre-registration is required by submitting the following links below: